Lithium UPS · Architecture & Deployment Guide

 • Shorter cycle life in most UPS operating profiles

-• Used by some UPS vendors as an alternative to LiFePO₄
+• Used by some UPS vendors as a LiFePO₄ alternative

 • More appropriate for portable and mobile applications